bgyarno/Getting_and_Cleaning_Data_Project/CodeBook.md

        smartphone attached to their waste.
 Signals were collected from the accelerometer and gysroscope in these devices.
 These signals were used to create the variables in the dataset.

+A script file 'Run_Analysis.R' is provided that will convert the raw data into a datafile that calculates the mean value of a specified
+       set of measurments (those that measured mean and standard deviation in the raw data files) for each subject and activity combination.

-The variables in the final dataset 'tidy_data2.csv' are as follows:
+The variables in the final dataset 'tidy_data2.txt' are as follows:

 1.  subject_id:  unique identifier for each subject in the study (range: 1-30)
 2.  activity:  the activity being performed in each observation.
 Activities are as follows: